-Bayesian Optimization for Parameterization of Battery Cell Models
+Bayesian Optimization for Automated Parameterization of 1+1D Battery Cell Models

-Birger Horstmann^{1,2,3}, Yannick Kuhn^{2,3}, Arnulf Latz^{1,2,3}
+Y. Kuhn^{2,3}, B. Horstmann^{1,2,3}, A. Latz^{1,2,3}

-1University of Ulm, Institute of Electrochemistry, 89081 Ulm, Germany 2German Aerospace Center, Institute of Engineering Thermodynamics, 70569 Stuttgart, Germany 3Helmholtz Institute Ulm for Electrochemical Energy Storage, 89081 Ulm, Germany birger.horstmann@dlr.de
+1University of Ulm, Institute of Electrochemistry, 89081 Ulm, Germany 2German Aerospace Center, Institute of Engineering Thermodynamics, 70569 Stuttgart, Germany

+3Helmholtz Institute Ulm for Electrochemical Energy Storage, 89081 Ulm, Germany yannick.kuhn@dlr.de

-We want to automatically parameterize battery cell models for the model-based evaluation of experimental databases.
-Today's manual standard approach requires cell disassembly and individual measurements on the various cell components [1].
-Measurement techniques include galvanostatic intermittent titration technique (GITT) [2] or impedance spectroscopy [3].
+Our goal is the automated parameterizing of battery cell models for model-based evaluation of experimental databases.
+The manual standard approach requires cell disassembly and individual measurements on the various cell components [1].
+Measurement techniques include, e.g., galvanostatic intermittent titration technique (GITT) [2] or impedance spectroscopy [3].
 They are complicated by their long run-time and considerably noise sensitivity.

-This calls for the adoption of Bayesian algorithms which can directly incorporate the inherent uncertainties of model and measurement.
+Bayesian algorithms can directly incorporate the inherent uncertainties of model and measurement.
 The standard approach for parameterization is Markov-Chain Monte Carlo (MCMC) [4].
-But for complex 1+1D battery cell models, their simulation time is too large for the tens of thousands of required samples.
+But with 1+1D battery cell models, their simulation time is too large for the tens of thousands of required samples.

 In this contribution, we extend Bayesian Optimization (BOLFI) [5] with Expectation Propagation (EP) [6] to create a black-box optimizer suitable for modular 1+1D battery cell models.
-The algorithm can exploit a partitioning of the experimental data into features that is motivated by the experience of battery researchers.
+The algorithm can exploit a partitioning of the experimental data into features that is motivated by physico-chemcial understanding.
 However, the algorithm does not rely on approximative formulas and can be applied to a broad range of techniques.
-In this way, our algorithm becomes fast, reproducible, and flexible.
 This approach reduces the number of required simulations for four parameters from 100,000 [4] to about 500.
 Furthermore, we can estimate parameter uncertainties and inter-dependencies.
 As an example, we process GITT full-cell measurements of lithium-ion batteries to non-destructively characterize the diffusivities of both electrodes at the same time.